Williamsport, Pennsylvania: Early history

 Based on the oral history of Mamie Sweeting Diggs (1933–2011), fourth generation descent and great-granddaughter, Hughes, was a river raftsman on the Susquehanna river who had migrated from Oswego, New York.
 He lived on the Muncy Indian Reservation until he acquired land off Freedom Road.
 During his trips transporting logs to Maryland, he brought escaped slaves back on foot from Baltimore, over Bald Eagle Mountain and hid them at his home and in the caves on Freedom Road.

 Mamie's grandfather, Robert, helped his father, Daniel Hughes, hide escaped slaves in the caves behind their home on Freedom Road.
 They fed them, nursed the sick back to health and delivered them safely to the next "station", The Apker House in Trout Run.
 The Apker House was the home of Robert Fairies, abolitionist and president of the Williamsport-Elmira Railroad.
 The railroad ran through his property where escaped slaves were hidden in the barn and house and then loaded into railway baggage cars for the trip to Elmira, NY, the next "station."

 Mamie's grandfather, Robert passed the stories to his children, including Mamie's mother, Marion.
 Marion tended the family homestead, maintained Freedom Road Cemetery (where nine black Civil War vets are buried) and passed Daniel's stories down to her children.

 In 1849, the Market Street Bridge was built over the West Branch Susquehanna River.
 It was opened as a toll bridge to cover the state's costs of $23,797.
 In 1854, a brewery opened.
 The brewery was sold to Henry Flock in 1865.
 This brewery was run by the Flock family until the 1940s.
 The Flocks' business survived Prohibition by converting to a dairy.

-In 1875, the first tower clock in the United States to sound the Cambridge Quarters (Westminster Chime) was installed at Trinity Episcopal Church, a gift of Peter Herdic with bells given by the Honorable Judge J. W. Maynard.
+In 1875, the first tower clock in the United States to sound the Cambridge Quarters (Westminster Chime) was installed at Trinity Episcopal Church, a gift of Peter Herdic with bells given by judge J. W. Maynard.
 The following year, the Williamsport Hospital opened its first facility April 1 at Elmira and Edwin Streets.

+In 1879 the world's first long distance (100 mile) oil pipeline was laid by the Tide Water Pipe Company with Williamsport as its terminus, where oil was transferred to tank cars of the Reading Railroad.

 In 1881, a state law ended racial segregation in Pennsylvania schools.
 By 1948, all schools in this area were integrated.
 In 1895, Harry Houdini appeared in one of his earliest performances, at the Old Fair Grounds with The Welch Brothers Circus.

 Williamsport was the birthplace of the national newspaper Grit in 1882.
 Williamsport purportedly once had more millionaires per-capita than anywhere else in the world.
 For this reason, the area's local high school, the Williamsport Area High School, uses "Millionaires" as its team mascot.